wdi-sg/gitbook-2018/00-config-deployment/installfest/linux/readme.md

 ### Create a Postgres Alias

 To make it easier to start postgres we're going to create a couple aliases.
-Edit your zshrc file by typing `subl ~/.zshrc` add these lines to the bottom of the file:
+Edit your bashrc file by typing `subl ~/.bashrc` add these lines to the bottom of the file:

 ```
 alias psql="sudo -u postgres psql"